ironpeakservices/ironpeak.be/content/blog/message-away.md

 WhatsApp is actively trying to get your chat metadata (usage, contacts, ...) aggregated into Facebook operations.
 Your WhatsApp profile is linked to your Facebook profile and network building is done as per Facebook.
 Advertisements will be shown in contact statuses and business pages.

-#### 5. Metadata

-**Verdict**: bad
-WhatsApp sends unencrypted metadata to its servers which contains who you message with, how often, your location and other things.

 ### Investigating Telegram